J-ChG/J-ChG/README.md

-- JCh Grégoire, professor at l'Institut National de la Recherche Scientifique, in Montréal (QC, Canada)
+- JCh Grégoire, professor at l'Institut National de la Recherche Scientifique, in Montréal (QC, Canada).
+- I have created this repository for various studies on alternate election systems.
+Most of the code is rather ad hoc, and only sketchily documented.
 - 📫 Reach me at jean-charles.gregoire@inrs.ca

 <!---